 Tiny House Parking Guide

-The million dollar question around here is “where do I park my tiny house?” and unfortunately, there’s no easy or right answer to this question.
+The million dollar question around here is “where do I park my tiny house?”

 So, what is important to know about your parking spot?